Scales-Nature-Park/start-native-app/server/README.md

 ## Pre-requisites
 - Download node.js and npm.
+- Create a google cloud platform project and enable the google drive API on it.
+- Create a service account on that project and give it Owner permissions.
+- Create a mongodb deployment / cluster and retrieve its connection link.
 - Downloading mongoCompass will help you track the database changes.

 ## Environment Variables